cKlee/easyM2R/README.md

-# marc2rdf BETA
+# MARC2RDF BETA

 *This is a beta version and still be tested.*

-marc2rdf is a php-based attempt to easily convert MARC data to RDF.
+MARC2RDF is a php-based attempt to easily convert MARC data to RDF.

 It's easy because you only need

   * your MARC data as a file or a string
   * a valid JSON-LD file which shows how your data should look like in RDF
   * PHP installed in version 5.3.x or higher

+# Credits

+MARC2RDF is build upon the following software

+* File_MARC by Dan Scott, Copyright (c) 1991, 1999 Free Software Foundation, Inc.
+* JSON-LD processor for PHP and IRI Copyright (c) by Markus Lanthaler
+* EasyRdf Copyright (c) by Nicholas J Humfrey
+* forceutf8 by Sebastián Grignoli

 # Overview